-Examine and feel your head for any evidence of injury or
+Examine and feel your head for any evidence of injury or painful areas (trigger points).

-of bleeding and increased pressure inside the eyes or head.
+Examine inside your eyes for signs of bleeding and increased pressure inside the eyes or head.

-your nose and ears for signs of infection.
+Examine your nose and ears for signs of infection.

 Examine your neck and throat for swollen or tender glands, muscle spasms, and stiffness or limitation of movement.